Management of Aggressive Behavior

 In support of improving patient care, the University of Pittsburgh is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-The maximum number of hours awarded for this Continuing Nursing Education activity is 2 contact hours.
-The maximum number of continuing medical credits is 2 contact hours.
+·Nursing: The maximum number of hours awarded for this Continuing Nursing Education activity is 1 contact hours.

 - 1.00 ANCCUPMC Provider Unit is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation